BambuReviews

 AMS Lite: Multi-Color at Lower Cost

-For printing colorful PLA models, toys, and decorative items, the AMS Lite delivers the X1C experience at a fraction of the price.
-The combo (A1 Mini + AMS Lite) runs about $450.
+For printing colorful PLA models, toys, and decorative items, the AMS Lite delivers much of the X1C multi-color experience at a fraction of the price.
+The A1 mini + AMS Lite combo is sold for a modest increment over the bare printer — check current pricing.

 Perfect fit: